postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-overview.md

 Postman CLI is a secure command-line companion for Postman.
 Postman CLI enables you to:

-* Run collections and API tests from your terminal.
+* Run collections from your terminal.
-* Automate collection runs, API testing, and CI/CD pipelines.
+* Automate collection runs and CI/CD pipelines.

-  Postman CLI is similar to Newman, Postman's open-source command-line companion, but Postman CLI is secured and supported by Postman.
+Postman CLI is similar to [Newman](/docs/running-collections/using-newman-cli/command-line-integration-with-newman/), but Postman CLI is secured and supported by Postman.
 Also,Postman CLI has these features:

 * Log into Postman from the command line
 * Run a collection with its collection ID